Denoising diffusion probabilistic models for probabilistic energy forecasting: Numerical Results

 \subsection{Quality results}

-The quality assessment is performed by generating 100 scenarios per day of the testing set and computing the different metrics on these scenarios and the related observations.
-Table~\ref{tab:quality_average_scores} provides the quality scores averaged over the testing set.
+Each model generates one hundred scenarios per day of the testing set.
+They are used to compute the selected metrics to perform the quality assessment.
+Table~\ref{tab:quality_average_scores} presents the quality scores averaged over the testing set.
 Notice that the MAE-r is the mean absolute error between the reliability curve and the diagonal.

 DDPM outperforms VAE, GAN, and NF models for all the quality metrics on the wind and PV tracks, except for the MAE-r on the PV track.
 On the load track, the NF model achieves the best scores except for the VS, where DDPM is the best.
-Fig.~\ref{res:load}, \ref{res:wind}, and \ref{res:pv} provide 50 scenarios (grey) per model generated for a given day selected randomly from the testing set, along with the ten \% (blue), 50 \% (black), 90 \% (green) quantiles, and the observations (red), of the load, wind, and PV tracks.
+Fig.~\ref{res:load}, \ref{res:wind}, and \ref{res:pv} depict for each model 50 scenarios generated (grey) for a given day selected randomly from the testing set, along with the ten \% (blue), 50 \% (black), 90 \% (green) quantiles, and the observations (red), of the load, wind, and PV tracks.
 The shape of the NF scenarios differs significantly from the GAN and VAE as they tend to be more variable with no identifiable trend.
-In contrast, the VAE and GAN scenarios differ mainly in nominal power but have similar shapes.
+In contrast, the VAE and GAN scenarios vary mainly in nominal power but have similar shapes.
 The DDPM scenarios have an identifiable trend but seem less correlated than the scenarios of the GAN and VAE models.
+However, they tend to underestimate the load and PV power compared to the other models, which further investigations must address.